Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 As a consequence, operators in Kotlin that are desugared to function calls which in turn get resolved, like `in` or `thing[x]`, are also outside of the scope of this KEEP.
 Note that [value equalities](https://kotlinlang.org/spec/expressions.html#value-equality-expressions) (`==`, `!=`) are not part of that group, since they are always resolved to `kotlin.Any.equals`.

-### Importing the entire static scope
+### Importing the entire scopes

-The current proposal imports the _entire_ static scope, which includes classes, properties, and functions.
+The current proposal imports the _entire_ static and companion object scopes, which include classes, properties, and functions.
 Whereas the first two are needed to cover common cases like enumeration entries, and comparison with objects, the usefulness of methods seems debatable.
 However, it allows some interesting constructions where we compare against a value coming from a factory:

 ```kotlin
 class Color(...) {